sgsourav/crashpy/README.md

 ---

 To get the most out of this crash course, you'll need to download and use the Jupyter Notebooks for individual Modules posted in this repository (or `git clone` the repository).
-Before you do that, prepare your computer by installing the following.
+Before that, prepare your computer by installing the following.

 > Core Engine : Python 3.7 (https://www.python.org/)
 > Package Manager : MiniConda (https://conda.io/miniconda.html)